 You’re probably asking yourself; where do I begin?
 Firstly, identify your goals and set your objectives.

-There's no benefit to writing a piece of content, offering a service or thrusting out any old product if you don’t have a goal in mind.
-When it comes to your marketing strategy, product development, and UX, it’s important for you to do your research and firstly to identify your objectives, otherwise, you will be left running around like a headless, or audience-less, chicken.
+There's no benefit to writing a piece of content, offering a service or thrusting out any random product if you don’t have a goal in mind.
+When it comes to your marketing strategy, product development, and UX, it’s important for you to do your research and firstly to identify your objectives, otherwise, you will end up dazed, confused and directionless.

 Hold on, let’s rewind slightly...
 Are goals and objectives in marketing the same thing?
 Simply, no. However, they do work in tandem: